Try that line around 72 year old 4th degree martial artist Kenny Peterson!

 If you find something you love to do, you can find other reasons to do what it takes to make that happen.

 She continues, “Don’t settle.
-If you have an old injury, or a fear that is holding you back from doing something you used to enjoy or always wanted to try, find natural healthy options or a great coach to #GetBackInTheGame and do it.
+If you have an old injury, or a fear holding you back from doing something, find natural healthy options or a great coach to #GetBackInTheGame and do it.
 There are no do-overs, so live your life to your fullest dreams!”

 “It doesn’t even have to be martial arts,” Kenny adds jokingly.